DaveSkender/Stock.Indicators/indicators/Hma/README.md

 IEnumerable<HmaResult>
 ```

-The first `N-(integer of SQRT(N))-1` periods will have `null` values since there's not enough data to calculate.
+The first `N+(integer of SQRT(N))-1` periods will have `null` values since there's not enough data to calculate.
 We always return the same number of elements as there are in the historical quotes.

 ### HmaResult